wovo/hwcpp/readme.md

 -----------------------------------------------------------------------------

 Notes & ToDo
+- fixed-out pins/ports to hwcpp
+- // #undef putc in hwcpp-all.hpp
+- .md should reflect new structure
+- remove redundancy from port concepts => ask Chiel
+- due adc not linear?
+- due adc read should be one function shared by all adcs (flyweight)
+- a way to bundle pins without making the object? (for optional parts like on the JS shield)
+- switch to other joystick shield, needs more distinctive name
 - put or putc ?
 - get from stream can use 'none' value, or maybe std::optional?
 - uno UART